TetianaDubovyk/file_compressor/README.md

  ## Design of the project
  I've decided to use object-oriented paradigm when designing the code.
 After some analysis I've figured out the following classes:

- Class Validator - Encapsulates the logic to check whether user input into command line is correct
+ class Validator - Encapsulates the logic to check whether user input into command line is correct

- Class Compressor - Encapsulates the logic of compression or decompression of given file using class File_processor and class Huffman_coder
+ class Compressor - Encapsulates the logic of compression or decompression of given file using class File_processor and class Huffman_coder

- Class File_processor - Encapsulates the work with the binary files containing the compressed data
+ class File_processor - Encapsulates the work with the binary files containing the compressed data

- Class Huffman_coder - Encapsulates the Huffman coding algorithm to compress and decompress data
+ class Huffman_coder - Encapsulates the Huffman coding algorithm to compress and decompress data

- Class Node - Represents the Huffman tree to be used in the Huffman_coder
+ class Node - Represents the Huffman tree to be used in the Huffman_coder